-290-3-3-48(2)(j)9.
+290-3-3-48(2)(j)8.

-- 3. Seek, acquire, and manage fiscal, physical, and other resources to support curriculum, instruction, and assessment; student learning community; professional capacity and community; and family and community engagement. - 4.
+- 2. Strategically manage staff resources, assigning and scheduling teachers and staff to roles and responsibilities that optimize their professional capacity to address each student's learning needs. - 3.
+Seek, acquire, and manage fiscal, physical, and other resources to support curriculum, instruction, and assessment; student learning community; professional capacity and community; and family and community engagement. - 4.
 Be responsible, ethical, and accountable stewards of the school's monetary and nonmonetary resources, engaging in effective budgeting and accounting practices. - 5.
 Protect teachers' and other staff members' work and learning from disruption. - 6.
 Employ technology to improve the quality and efficiency of operations and management. - 7.
 Develop and maintain data and communication systems to deliver actionable information for classroom and school improvement. - 8.
 Know, comply with, and help the school community understand local, state, and federal laws, rights, policies, and regulations so as to promote student success. - 9.
 Develop and manage relationships with feeder and connecting schools for enrollment management and curricular and instructional articulation. - 10.
 Develop and manage productive relationships with the central office and school board. - 11.
 Develop and administer systems for fair and equitable management of conflict among students, faculty and staff, leaders, families, and community. - 12.
 Manage governance processes and internal and external politics toward achieving the school's mission and vision. - (j) School Improvement.
 Effective instructional leaders act as agents of continuous improvement to promote each student's academic success and well-being.
 Prospective instructional leaders will be prepared and able to: - 1.
-Seek to make school more effective for each student, teachers and staff, families, and the community. - 2.
-Use methods of continuous improvement to achieve the vision, fulfill the mission, and promote the core values of the school. - 3.
-Prepare the school and the community for improvement, promoting readiness, an imperative for improvement, instilling mutual commitment and accountability, and developing the knowledge, skills, and motivation to succeed in improvement. - 4.
-Engage others in an ongoing process of evidence-based inquiry, learning, strategic goal setting, planning, implementation, and evaluation for continuous school and classroom improvement. - 5.
-Employ situationally-appropriate strategies for improvement, including transformational and incremental, adaptive approaches and attention to different phases of implementation. - 6.
-Seek to make school more effective for each student, teachers and staff, families, and the community. - 7.
-Use methods of continuous improvement to achieve the vision, fulfill the mission, and promote the core values of the school. - 8.
-Seek to make school more effective for each student, teachers and staff, families, and the community. - 9.
-Use methods of continuous improvement to achieve the vision, fulfill the mission, and promote the core values of the school.
+Institute, manage, and monitor operations and administrative systems that promote the mission and vision of the school. - 2.
+Strategically manage staff resources, assigning and scheduling teachers and staff to roles and responsibilities that optimize their professional capacity to address each student's learning needs. - 3.
+Seek, acquire, and manage fiscal, physical, and other resources to support curriculum, instruction, and assessment; student learning community; professional capacity and community; and family and community engagement. - 4.
+Be responsible, ethical, and accountable stewards of the school's monetary and nonmonetary resources, engaging in effective budgeting and accounting practices. - 5.
+Protect teachers' and other staff members' work and learning from disruption. - 6.
+Employ technology to improve the quality and efficiency of operations and management. - 7.
+Develop and maintain data and communication systems to deliver actionable information for classroom and school improvement. - 8.
+Know, comply with, and help the school community understand local, state, and federal laws, rights, policies, and regulations so as to promote student success.